-- 24. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
-We will also comment on the body's financial sustainability in the longer term.
+24. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+We will also comment on the Authority's financial sustainability in the longer term.
 We define this as medium term (two to five years) and longer term (longer than five years) sustainability.
-We will carry out work and conclude on: - the financial sustainability of the QLTR and the services it delivers in the medium to longer term.
+We will carry out work and conclude on: